Dogs and Complaints

 Dogs and Cats Online (DACO) has replaced the 68 individual council registers and assists councils, shelters and the general public in reuniting lost pets with their owners.

-As of 1 July 2018, the following information is applicable for all dog and cat owners, breeders in South Australia:
+The following information is applicable for all dog and cat owners, breeders in South Australia:

-- All registrations and renewals will go online
+- All registrations and renewals are online

 - Anyone who breeds or sells a dog or cat must register with the Dog and Cat Management Board as a breeder